kovidgoyal/calibre/manual/url_scheme.rst

 This will show the book with ``book_id`` (a number) in calibre.
-The ids for books can be seen in the calibre interface by hovering over the :guilabel:`Click to open` link in the book details panel, it is the number in brackets at the end of the path to the book folder.
+The ids for books can be seen in the calibre interface by hovering over the :guilabel:`Click to open` link in the :guilabel:`Book details` panel, it is the number in brackets at the end of the path to the book folder.

-You can copy a link to the current book displayed in calibre by right clicking the :guilabel:`Book details panel` and choosing :guilabel:`Copy link to book`.
+You can copy a link to the current book displayed in calibre by right clicking the :guilabel:`Book details` panel and choosing :guilabel:`Copy link to book`.

 Open a specific book in the E-book viewer at a specific position